cezmen/dragonwally/README.md

 The user must choose an <install_dir> directory.

-Run the following commands :
+To install, run the following commands :

     mkdir <install_dir>